naeemshaikh27/phantom-lambda-fontconfig-pack/README.md

 ## Why

-Uing phantom js on lambda with nodejs 10 and 12 is not directly possible, it becase it misses few dependencies like libfontconfig.so on the newer amazon linux 2 base image.
+Using phantom js on lambda with nodejs 10 and 12 is not directly possible, it becase it misses few dependencies like libfontconfig.so on the newer amazon linux 2 base image.
 To overcome this problem you have to use your own fonts folder which contains the required files and a font.conf file

 More details are contained in the links given below, you can generate your own or clone this pack and use it with your lambda